- 100 Cols

 cols in the French mountain areas.
 The ride is done individulally, but

-participants may take as long as they want to accomplish the complete
+participants may take as long as they wish to accomplish the complete

-About 2000 participants were registered since 1979 when the tour first started.
-More than 450 of them really succeeded in doing the job.
+More than 2000 participants were registered since 1979 when the tour first started.
+Only 500 of them really succeeded in doing the job.